 Think of it this way, if you have a cup, and you pour some milk in it, some soda, some coffee, and a little bit of tea, it will eventually overflow.
 It doesn’t matter that there are lots of different types of drinks in it.
 The cup will overflow the same if you held it under the sink and filled it with just water.
 The same is true of allergens.
 If sufferers can remove or reduce even one or two triggers, it can make a difference.

 Certain foods, such as onions, garlic, corn, and wheat, are common and seemingly impossible to avoid entirely.
 Others, such as passion fruit and quinoa, are fairly simple to avoid.
 The same is true of non-food allergens.
 Mites are almost impossible to avoid entirely and oak trees are incredibly common wherever there are deciduous forests.
 While most of us won’t part with a family pet easily, horses and orchids are pretty simple for most of us to avoid.

-As difficult as it is to have allergies, knowing what they are, how to treat them and what to do in an emergency, has given me more control over my health and preparedness plans.
+Remember, preparation is key, and it is never too early to start planning for the unexpected.
+As difficult as it is to have allergies, knowing what they are, how to treat them, and what to do in an emergency, has given me more control over my health and preparedness plans.

 This is for information purposes only and is not intended to diagnose, treat, or prescribe for any disease.
 Consult your personal medical professional.